nguyenvinh2/data-structures-and-algorithms-new/challenges/Algorithms/src/main/java/DataStructures/StackAndQueue/README.md

         new Queue(Node node)

         Methods:
-        enqueue(Node node) - Add a node to the queue dequeue() - remove and return the front node of the queue peek() - return but not remove the front node of the queue.
+        enqueue(Node node) - Add a node of any value to the back of the queue dequeue() - remove and return the front node of the queue peek() - return but not remove the front node of the queue.